7nolikov/7nolikov.github.io/7nolikov/content/posts/maven-achetypes.md

 - Ideal for setting up a basic Java project.
 - Includes a standard directory structure (src/main/java, src/test/java) and a simple App.java file with a main method.
-- Perfect for beginners or small projects where no specific framework is required.
+- Perfect for small projects where no specific framework is required.

 ### maven-archetype-webapp